upbound/docs/content/xp-arch-framework/interface-integrations/git-and-gitops.md

 ## Git and Crossplane

-Here are three ways you should plan for integrating with git with Crossplane:
+Here are three ways you should plan for integrating git with Crossplane:

 ### 1. Use git for storing your custom APIs

-Building custom APIs with Crossplane doesn't require users to write code, but you still need to write configurations and definitions as .YAML.
-As with traditional software development, you should store your custom API definitions in git.
+Building custom APIs with Crossplane doesn't require users to write code, but you still need to write configurations and definitions as YAML.
+As with traditional software development, you should store your custom API definitions in a version control system, such as git.
 You should have an automated build pipeline set up with your git repo to package your APIs in a configuration package, then install the package on your control plane.

 {{< hint "note" >}}
 Learn more about how to sturcture your repo and define your APIs in the [Building APIs]({{< ref "xp-arch-framework/building-apis/" >}}) section of this framework.